 How can we support enteral fluids?
 Well, children who receive Ondansetron are less likely to vomit, have greater oral intake and are less likely to require IV hydration.
 A Cochrane review demonstrates that Ondansetron also increases the proportion of children who stop vomiting when compared to placebo [RR1.4] and reduces the proportion of children needing IV therapy (and therefore admission rate) [RR 0.41].
 Median length of stay is also shorter in the ED.

-Reported side effects are rare with very few reported side effects other than a few cases of increased frequency of diarrhoea.
+Reported side effects are rare, with very few reported side effects other than a few cases of increased frequency of diarrhoea.

 Ondansetron prolongs the QT interval.
-Recommendations are it should be avoided in those with long QT and should be used in caution where there may be electrolyte imbalance (severe dehydration) or on other QT-prolonging medication.
+Recommendations are it should be avoided in those with long QT and should be used with caution where there may be electrolyte imbalance (severe dehydration) or on other QT-prolonging medication.

-Ondansetron is relatively cheap £1.71 for 10 4mg tablets and is available in oro-dispersible form (though these are much more expensive at £36 for 10x4mg tablets) and liquid (£36.82 for 40mg [50ml] bottle).
+Ondansetron is relatively cheap £1.71 for 10 4mg tablets) and is available in oro-dispersible form (though these are much more expensive, at £36 for 10x4mg tablets) and liquid (£36.82 for a 40mg [50ml] bottle).

 Do probiotics help in the management of gastroenteritis?